CARNEGIE MELLON UNIVERSITY JSI

-Carnegie Mellon University’s Heinz College will provide up to 30 PPIA students the opportunity to gain the key skills needed to solve problems at the intersection of people, policy, and technology.
-This seven-week Junior Summer Institute (JSI), held on the CMU campus in Pittsburgh, PA, provides intensive training in quantitative analysis and leadership, including courses in policy research, statistics, and economics in our traditional policy-focused JSI track.
-We also now offer PPIA students a specialized Data Analytics JSI track.
-The Heinz College Data Analytics JSI is ideal for students who are passionate about using big data and technology for social good.
-Topics may include smart cities and equity, cybersecurity, the ethics of artificial intelligence, algorithmic bias, and digital transformation in government.
+Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will provide up to 30 PPIA students the opportunity to gain key skills needed to solve policy problems at the intersection of technology and society.
+This seven-week Junior Summer Institute (JSI), held on CMU’s campus in Pittsburgh, PA, provides intensive training in quantitative analysis and leadership.
+Our traditional policy-focused JSI track includes courses in policy research, statistics, and economics; we also offer PPIA students a specialized Data Analytics JSI track, which is the ideal experience for students who are passionate about using big data and technology for social good.

 Students take four classes, attending five days a week; at the conclusion of the program, students receive an evaluation of individual progress as well as course grades and an official Carnegie Mellon University transcript.
-In addition to learning from our world-renowned faculty, JSI students will be exposed to research activities from our leading research centers, including the Block Center for Technology and Society, Metro21 Smart Cities Institute, and Traffic21 Transportation Research Institute.
+In addition to learning from our world-renowned faculty, JSI students will have exposure to groundbreaking research from our leading research centers, including the Block Center for Technology and Society, Metro21 Smart Cities Institute, and Traffic21 Transportation Research Institute.

-At the graduate level, Heinz College offers several public policy programs, including our flagship Master of Science in Public Policy and Management (MSPPM) program, as well as a specialized MSPPM pathway in Data Analytics, and the MSPPM: Washington D.C. pathway that provides depth in policy analysis and practical experience in our nation’s capital.
+At the graduate level, Heinz College offers several public policy programs, including our flagship Master of Science in Public Policy and Management (MSPPM) program, as well as our more quantitatively rigorous MSPPM: Data Analytics pathway, and our MSPPM: Washington D.C. pathway that provides depth in policy analysis and practical experience in our nation’s capital.

 Students receive: $1,000 stipend, meal allowance of $1,000, one round-trip airfare ticket, university housing, an official Carnegie Mellon University transcript, and required books.
 JSI alumni are eligible for a full tuition scholarship and additional financial awards if admitted to a Heinz College master’s degree program (details below).